Skip to main content

 Custom RC file path

-You can change the name and the path of your RC file or even create customized ones for each environement (.athennarc.dev.json, .athennarc.prod.json).
+You can change the name and the path of your RC file or even create customized ones for each environment (.athennarc.dev.json, .athennarc.prod.json).
 To do that you need to set the new path to Ignite::load() static method:

 Path.bin('dev.ts')